robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-## generate text from image and text inputs
+## Generate text from image and text inputs

 ```python